• “Certification Pet Parents Can Trust”

 Board Member

 Kathy is a Pet Parent Board member who is a vocal advocate for everything PACCC stands for.
-She is a pet parent to two giant and high energy dogs who benefit from a well structured daycamp program and who occasionally require boarding.
-She has also adopted a donkey who lives at the Irish Donkey Sanctuary and who she was able to visit while on vacation.
+She is a pet parent to two giant and high-energy dogs who benefit from a well-structured day camp program and who occasionally require boarding.
+She has also adopted a donkey who lives at the Irish Donkey Sanctuary and whom she was able to visit while on vacation.
 It was while seeking the best care for her first dog that Kathy learned about the lack of training requirements or regulations in the pet care industry.
-She now believes that in lieu of having regulated standards, a certified provider demonstrates a commitment to standards, safety, care, and accountability that more pet parents would insist on if they were also aware.
+She now believes that instead of having regulated standards, a certified provider demonstrates a commitment to standards, safety, care, and accountability that more pet parents would insist on if they were also aware.
 In her professional life, Kathy has almost 20 years of experience with technical documentation and instructional design which has helped to fuel her passion for educating pet parents on what independent third-party certification means and the level of comfort that it can bring to a pet parent wanting to ensure the best for their family and community.
 Kathy also provides volunteer support for local rescue groups by helping with dogs in foster care.